How Pets Can Damage Your HVAC System and What to Do So They Won’t

 By the time you are bringing a pet home, you have already done your research.
 How will you groom him?
 Is your furniture well covered?
 Where will he sleep?
 Do you have a yard for him to run around?
 These are just some of the questions you have to answer before buying or adopting a cat or dog.
 But, even as you anticipate the spills and scratches, you have to think about the impact of dog hair in air conditioning.
 This post answers these key questions: how do pets affect HVAC, and how do I protect my air conditioner from animals?
+So, whether you are thinking about air conditioner installation and repair before getting a pet or you already have one – this article answers all the questions.

 Cleaning dog or cat hair on clothes, floor and furniture is a common practice if you are a pet owner.
 The hair is unsightly and can be the cause of allergies in your home.
 Did you know that dog hair can get in your air conditioning and cause damages?